-After talking with home builders across the United States and Canada these past few weeks, I’ve discovered something important: Homebuyers have become really good at social distancing.
+After talking with home builders across the U.S. and Canada these past few weeks, I’ve discovered something important: Homebuyers have become really good at social distancing.
 They’re hunkering down at home, playing with their kids and dogs, cooking and ordering takeout, and spending time on their digital devices.
 Lots of time.
 Daily screen time is way up—as much as 50%.

 While this is excellent news for flattening the curve of the coronavirus pandemic, it’s wreaking havoc with home builders.
 The problem isn't entirely that home sales are down; the real issue is with buyers staying at home, leaving sold but not-yet-started homes in a holding pattern awaiting crucial design decisions by their buyers.